FabianOrduna/cuddly-broccoli/README.md

 1. What is the problem that your Data Product will solve?

-Football soccer is by far the most followed sport around the world.
 According to [topendsports](https://www.topendsports.com/world/lists/popular-sport/fans.htm) football is the most popular sport globally approximately 3.5 billion fans followed by cricket with 2.5 billion fans.
-Many of these fans like to be aware of the odds for future games of their teams, specially with upcoming fooball classics like FC vs Real Madrid, Manchester United vs Liverpool or America vs Chivas in the mexican league.
+Many of these fans like to be aware of the odds for future games of their teams, specially with upcoming fooball classics like FC Barcelona vs Real Madrid, Manchester United vs Liverpool or America vs Chivas in the mexican league.
 Another proportion of these followers are looking for betting tips.
-This data product is looking to predict the future football match outputs (win, loss or tie), this prediction could be used for informative means or as tips.
+This data product intends to predict football match results (win, loss or tie), this prediction could be used for informative means or as betting tips.

 2. If a company was to use this application, what would be their ML objectives and business objectives?